turnkey-commerce/culbertsonexchange-blog/content/posts/2024-01-25-painting-sneakers-kobe-bryant.md

 **Note:** The colors in the design are a little bleached out because they were added as a top layer that was at a reduced opacity to allow the background patterns of the shoe stitching to show through.
-Also, the final implementation the numbers on the purple background were changed to white for better contrast.
+Also, the final implementation the numbers were painted purple and the ones on the side were moved to the swish logo.

 ### Step 2 - Prepare Surface and Tape